frappe/books_docs/docs/entries/price-list.md

 # Price List

-Using Price Lists, you can keep track of multiple Selling and Buying [Item Prices](/entries/item-price).
+Using Price Lists, you can keep track of multiple selling and buying [Item Prices](/entries/item-price).

-An item can have several pricing based on the customer, whether they are buying or selling, batches, and so on, and these prices can be saved in separate rate plans
+An Item can have several pricing based on the customer, whether they are buying or selling, batches, and so on, and these prices can be saved in separate rate plans

 To view a Price List, go to:`Common > Price List`

 ## Enable Price List

-The Price List feature needs to be enabled first by checking the Enable Price List option in the General Settings.
+The Price List feature needs to be enabled first by checking the `Enable Price List` option in the General Settings.
 To navigate: `Setup > Settings > General Tab`